May 13, 2003.05.13.03. - banaman [imogen][noje]

 a smile creeps across his rain-shined features

-"Not to mention I stand a smaller chance of getting arrested this way."
+the lethargic twist of amusement"Not to mention I stand a smaller chance of getting arrested this way."

 dark eyes slowly open, slipsliding their way to glance at the now-seated kin